-group
+ip

-group:add add a group
+add a group

-group:delete remove a group
+remove a group

-group:adduser add a user to a group
+add a user to a group

-group:removeuser remove a user from a group
+remove a user from a group

-group:list list configured groups
+list configured groups

 You can create a new group with the group: add command.
 The syntax is:

 group:add [gid]

 The gid corresponds to the group name you entering after clicking "Add group" on the Users page in your Nextcloud Web UI.
 This example adds new group "beer":